Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Back in unity, I have gone ahead and put in some values for the min and max values for the Stray behaviour of the enemy, you may change this to your liking:
+* Back in Unity, I have gone ahead and put in some values for the min and max values for the Stray behaviour of the enemy, you may change this to your liking:

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%204/TUT%204%20SS%205.png )